1. Determine what success means to you.

 Monthly Revenue Growth Rate = (MRR at the End of Month - MRR at the Start of Month) / MRR at the Start of Month

-4. Repeat Purchase Rate
+4. Repeat Purchase Ratio

-What's especially useful about repeat purchase rates is their application to specific demographics.
+What's especially useful about repeat purchase ratios is their application to specific demographics.
 By taking a look at which types of consumers or companies are making the most repeat purchases, you can adjust your target buyer personas accordingly and inform marketing about where their efforts should be augmented or concentrated.

-How to Calculate Repeat Purchase Rate
+How to Calculate Repeat Purchase Ratio

-In a B2B context, for example, you may sell a widget that is used in the manufacturing process of several different customers who sell several different products.
+In a B2B context, for example, you may sell a widget that's used in the manufacturing process of several different customers who sell several different products.
 Each customer's demand for your product may vary based on its own sales cycle, manufacturing procedures, etc. One new customer may make one large purchase order from you at the beginning of the year, while another may make purchases every month.

 5. Product Return Rate

-Another metric that applies specifically to companies that sell tangible products (as opposed to services or subscriptions), your company's product return rate -- or the proportion of your total units sold that have been sent back to you.
+Another metric that applies specifically to companies that sell tangible products (as opposed to services or subscriptions), is your product return rate.
+This is the proportion of your total units sold that have been sent back to you.

 How to Calculate Product Return Rate